pnp/PnP-Transformation/JDP Remediation - CSOM/Readme.md

 ![](\images/FeatureCleanUp.PNG)

-This functionality reads an input file in CSV format, which should contain header columns like - *ContentDatabase, FeatureId, FeatureTitle, SiteCollection, Source, UpgradeStatus, WebApplication, WebUrl*.
-Generates result in output file - ***DeleteMissingFeatures-yyyyMMdd_hhmmss.log*** (verbose log file).
+This functionality reads an input file (PreMT_MissingFeature.csv OR Features_Usage.csv) in CSV format, which should contain header columns like - *ContentDatabase, FeatureId, FeatureTitle, SiteCollection, Source, UpgradeStatus, WebApplication, WebUrl*.
+Generates result in output file - ***DeleteFeatures-yyyyMMdd_hhmmss.log*** (verbose log file) and  ***DeleteFeatures_SuccessFailure-yyyyMMdd_hhmmss.csv***.

 ### 3. Delete Missing Event Receivers ###
 This operation reads a list of event receiver definitions from an input file and deletes the associated event receiver from the sites, webs, and lists of the target SharePoint environment.